 Is Artificial Grass Recyclable?

-Of course, we all know just how much that has changed and just how much recycling has become a part of our lives.
-Along with an increasing interest in renewable resources, recyclable goods and sustainability, folks are looking for ways to conserve water – particularly in drought-ridden Southern California.
-This has led to an increase in interest in synthetic turf and, as would be expected in our greener-minded culture, these same folks are more concerned about the ability to recycle artificial grass.
+Of course, we all know how much that has changed and just how much recycling has become a part of our lives.
+Along with an increasing interest in renewable resources, recyclable goods, and sustainability, folks are looking for ways to conserve water – particularly in drought-ridden Southern California.
+This has led to an increase in interest in synthetic turf and, as would be expected in our greener-minded culture, these same folks are also more concerned about the ability to recycle artificial grass.

 Even after recycling other items became a way of life, synthetic turf was still not being recycled, which is likely where so many folks got the idea that it is not recyclable.
 This meant that synthetic turf, whether used on sports fields or in residential applications, almost always ended up in a landfill at the end of its useful life.
-However, this no longer has to be the case and there are other options that have now made manufactured grass a better choice for eco-minded folks.
+However, this no longer has to be the case and there are other options that have now make manufactured grass an even better choice for eco-minded folks.

-Can Artificial Grass Be Repurposed?
+Can Artificial Grass Be Recycled?

 According to the Synthetic Turf Council, a typical sports field has about 80,000 square feet of artificial turf and about 400,000 pounds of infill.
 This is a lot of turf to send to a landfill at the end of its useful life as an athletic surface – enough to fill 15 to 20 30-yard dumpsters (Synthetic Turf Council, Removal, Recovery, Reuse and Recycling of Synthetic Turf and Its System Components).
 Therefore, this is where the real issue is: Just one field can produce this amount of waste every 10 years.